What are the 7 best

 Despite being hosted on your own site, LearnDash also has native payment integrations, so you won’t need to worry about other payment solutions even when you’re hosting your own course.

-LearnDash comes with all of the basic course and marketing features that you’d expect from a Teachable alternative.
-Plus there are dozens of free and paid extensions you can also take advantage of.
+LearnDash comes with all of the basic course and marketing features that you’d expect from a

 So it actually works out to be more cost-effective than most online course platforms that charge you monthly.

 Here you can read my LearnDash review where I go over features, pricing plans and more.